bitcoinpup/Peritas/Peritas White Paper.md

 Multi-sig wallets require multiple keys to authorize transactions, significantly enhancing security by distributing custody across multiple signatories.
 Multi-sig should be the standard for all Bitcoin self-custody setups, particularly for key recovery and backup processes, as an improvement over traditional paper seed backups.

-This white paper proposes Peritas: an open-source, multi-platform application that simplifies multi-sig wallet creation and operation, making enhanced security accessible to all Bitcoin users without the need for dedicated hardware.
+This white paper introduces Peritas: an open-source, multi-platform application proposal that simplifies multi-sig wallet creation and operation, making enhanced security accessible to all Bitcoin users without the need for dedicated hardware.

 ## **2. System Overview**